KshitizKoirala/rag_pdf_reader/README.md

 docker compose up --build
 ```

+1. Rename the .env.example to .env and add your Keys there

-To create a new API key you can login to the app directly and a new key will be created.
+2. To create a new API key you can login to the app directly and a new key will be created.
 Else you can use this key directly
    "nW87klK-lAD3oaAzsCxfrxs8pc4tG6nmqdQGMgPBZJM="

 [You must remember the password for your email, as only one email can be used for an API-KEY]